fififish/sisiduan.io/index.md

 - 2018: IDCS, UIC

 #### Journal Reviewer
+- Elsevier Pervasive and Mobile Computing
+- ScienceDirect Journal of Parallel and Distributed Computing
 - IEEE Transactions on Network and Service Management
 - IEEE Transactions on Dependable and Secure Computing
 - ACM Transactions on Internet Technology